-To establish a Line of Credit for Fiscal Year 2023 grant funds, it will be necessary for your agency to sign, execute and return one (1) copy of each Grant Agreement.
-If there is a need to add individuals to the Integrated Disbursement Information System (IDIS), please complete an IDIS Online Access Request Form (HUD 27055), notarize, and return to this office.
-Additionally, if there is a need to establish or change the depository account where these funds are to be wired, a Direct Deposit Sign-Up form (SF-1199A) must be completed by your financial institution and returned to this office with a copy of a voided check.
+To establish a Line of Credit for Fiscal Year 2024 grant funds, you will need to sign, execute and return one copy of each agreement.
+If you need to add or remove individuals authorized to access the Integrated Disbursement Information System (IDIS), please complete an IDIS Online Access Request Form (HUD 27055), notarize it, and return it to this office.
+Additionally, if you need to establish or change the depository account where these funds are to be wired, a Direct Deposit Sign-Up form (SF-1199A) must be completed by your financial institution and returned to this office with a copy of a voided check.